miya0001/simple-map/readme.txt

 goes here
 [/map]`

-In this case there will be a marker on the map with a tooltip appearing on click on said marker.
+In this case there will be a marker on the map with a tooltip appearing on click on the said marker.
 You can use simple html as the tooltip content.

 == Screenshots ==